sa-akhavani/developer-setup/README.md

 ```

 ## Tmux

-    - Note that at Tmux 3.x+ is required so all plugins could work!
+- Tmux 3.x+ is required.
 - We use oh-my-tmux as a base config and customize it later.

 ```bash
 sudo apt install g++ cmake perl sed python3-pip xsel xclip